What is pneumococcal disease?

 - Call a doctor or take your child to a doctor right away.

-- Ask your doctor, nurse or health department to file a Vaccine Adverse Event Reporting System (VAERS) form, or call VAERS yourself at 800-822-7967.
+- Ask your doctor, nurse or health department to file a Vaccine Adverse Event Reporting System (VAERS) form, or call VAERS at (800) 822-7967.

 How can I learn more about this vaccine?